Flu Basics

 How is the flu spread?

-How can we avoid spreading the flu?
+How can I avoid spreading the flu?

 Some simple hygienic behaviors that can help prevent the spread of respiratory illnesses such as the flu are:

-- Cover your nose and mouth with a tissue when you cough or sneeze—throw the tissue away after you use it.
+- Cover your nose and mouth with a tissue when you cough or sneeze--throw the tissue away after you use it.

 - Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.